 - Crystals & Stones: Amethyst, Bloodstone, Garnet, Onyx, Ruby, Turquoise

-- Herbs & Flowers: Acorns, Angelica, Basil, Bay, Blackberry, Chamomile, Crocus, Frankincense, Lavender, Rosemary
+- Herbs & Flowers: Acorns, Angelica, Basil, Bay, Blackberry, Chamomile, Crocus, Jasmine, Lavender, Rosemary

-- Incense & Oils: Angelica, Basil, Bay, Blackberry, Chamomile, Frankincense, Jasmine, Lavender, Myrrh, Olive, Rosemary
+- Incense & Oils: Angelica, Basil, Bay, Chamomile, Frankincense, Jasmine, Lavender, Myrrh, Rosemary

 Imbolc Customs & Celebrations